 To exit your MS-DOS session and return to the Windows desktop, type EXIT at the MS-DOS prompt and press the Enter key.

-By typing USE pubs in Step 2, you told the DBMS that you wanted to use the PUBS database.
-Instead of having ISQL send the USE statement to the DBMS, you can select the database you want to use by adding -d when you start ISQL.
-In the current example, you would have entered:
+Note | By typing USE pubs in Step 2, you told the DBMS that you wanted to use the PUBS database.
+Instead of having ISQL send the USE statement to the DBMS, you can select the database you want to use by adding -d ISQL -SNVBizNet2 -Usa -P -dpubs To start ISQL, log in to the sa account on the NVBizNet2 SQL Server and select PUBS as the database to use in subsequent SQL statements. |

 As mentioned at the beginning of this tip, you can type SQL statements into an ASCII file and then have ISQL (or OSQL) execute them.
 To do so, add the -i parameter when typing the ISQL startup command.
 Suppose, for example, that you had the following statements in a file named INFILE39.SQL: